Can You Use a Fake Doctor’s Note from Urgent Care?

 Takayasu's arteritis is a rare condition that causes inflammation in large and medium-sized arteries, primarily affecting the aorta and its branches.
-This disorder is most commonly diagnosed in young women between the ages of 15 and 35, but it can affect people of all ages and backgrounds.
+This disorder is most commonly diagnosed in young women between the ages of 15 and 35, with a peak incidence between ages 20 and 30, but it can affect people of all ages and backgrounds.
 In this article, we'll explore the symptoms, causes, diagnosis, and treatment options for Takayasu's arteritis.

 Arteritis is a general term referring to the inflammation of arteries, which are blood vessels that carry blood away from the heart to the rest of the body.
 A related condition called vasculitis involves inflammation of blood vessels in general, including both veins and arteries.